Introduction to the Landlord-Tenant Division

 Starting a Landlord-Tenant Case

 On the hearing date, both the landlord and the tenant must appear in the assigned courtroom on the date and time listed on the summons.
 Both the landlord and tenant may retain attorneys to represent them at the hearing and either may request a jury trial in writing.
-There is a $50.00 jury fee separate from the filing fee and service fees.
+There is a $50.00 jury fee separate from the filing fee.
 It is the responsibility of the parties to have any evidence or witnesses present at the hearing.

 If all parties appear and agree to resolve the dispute, they must prepare and present a Consent Judgment to the judge for signature.
 If all parties are present but cannot reach a resolution, a judge or jury will hear the case and a judgment will be entered.
 The judgment will be entered in favor of the landlord or the tenant.
 If the judgment is in favor of the plaintiff, it will outline under what conditions a landlord may or may not be given possession of the property.
 If the defendant (tenant) was properly served and fails to appear, a default judgment may be entered.
-Should the tenant fail to comply with the judgment, the landlord may file an Order of Eviction.
+Should the tenant fail to comply with the judgment, the landlord may file an Order of Eviction 10 days after entry of the judgment.

-The Order of Eviction must be filed with the Court along with the correct filing and service fees.
+The Order of Eviction must be filed with the Court along with the correct filing fee.
 After the Order is filed, it must be signed by a judge.
-Once a judge has signed the Order, it can only be executed by a 36th District Court Officer or Bailiff.
+Once a judge has signed the Order, it can only be executed by a 36th District Court Officer chosen by the plaintiff.

 Landlord-Tenant Filing Checklist